By Sheza Hanif

-Every parent asks these questions, “How does homeschooling work?
+Many parents of teens ask “How does homeschooling work?
 Will it do more benefit or harm to my teen?”
-Also, there are several misconceptions about homeschooling.
-Whether you always desired to homeschool or you have been forced during crisis time, it is essential to know the reality about the homeschooling misconceptions!
+Also, there are several misconceptions about homeschooling high school.
+Whether you always desired to homeschool or you have been forced during crisis time, it is essential to know the reality about homeschooling misconceptions.

 We all know that there are several pros and cons of homeschooling high school.
 And parents, when they choose between studying at home and traditional form of education, should be mindful of them.
-Also, every family with a homeschooler faces misconceptions, misunderstandings, and even criticism.
+Also, every homeschool family faces misconceptions, misunderstandings, and even criticism.

 Let us talk about the seven big misconceptions about homeschooling or studying at home while using our experience.
-Keep reading; I hope you will find the answers in this post!
+Keep reading; I hope you will find the answers to your questions in this post!

-Parents are Not Qualified Enough to Teach Children
+Parents are Not Qualified Enough to Teach High Schoolers

 To conclude, irrespective of the types of homeschooling you prefer, whether you are a teacher or not, a homeschool teen can perform better as compared to his/her high schooled fellows in any subject.

-High Schooled Children are Better Socialized as Compared to Homeschoolers
+High School Students are Better Socialized as Compared to Homeschoolers

 An important reason that resists parents from teaching their children is, as they consider, “a lack of socialization.”
 Well!
 Homeschoolers are not afraid of bullying, peer pressure, and cliques as they do not have to face this negative side of socialization.

 Instead, they easily communicate with their relatives, the elderly, younger kids, and peers, among others.
+They don’t have to miss out on traditional high school activities, either.
 For many homeschooling teens, the homeschool prom is the premiere annual homeschool social event.

 Homeschoolers Always Stay at Home